9 Adventurous New Orleans Outdoor Activities

 Swamp tour

-I obviously had to start this list of New Orleans outdoor activities with a swamp tour.
-If you’re anything like me, that’s what y’all want to hear most about anyway!
+We obviously had to start this list of New Orleans outdoor activities with a swamp tour.
+If you’re anything like us, that’s what y’all want to hear most about anyway!

-Beyond the Bayou exclusively offers eco-tours, which means they have a minimal impact on the wildlife and environment.
+We highly, highly recommend Beyond the Bayou Tours, which exclusively offers eco-tours, meaning they have a minimal impact on the wildlife and environment.
 Think of it like the tourism version of Leave No Trace.

-In this instance, that minimal impact entails using custom flat-bottom boats that are safer for the delicate swamp ecosystems.
+In this instance, that minimal impact entails using custom flat-bottom boats that are safer for the delicate swamp ecosystems, rather than air boats.

 Another way Beyond the Bayou sets itself apart from other swamp tour outfitters is that they don’t feed or bait alligators in any way.